Danone: Danone Institutes around the world

-Throughout the world, the Danone Institutes continue to be non-profit organizations.
+Throughout the world, the Danone Institutes continue to be nonprofit organizations.

 The Danone Institutes gather internationally renowned scientists in diet and nutrition from independent organizations (e.g.: universities, research centers).

 From 1991 to 2006, more than 40 prizes and awards have been attributed for more than €600,000.
 Over 140 events have gathered more than 30,000 health care professionals.
 And 75 publications have been published.
 More than 70 programs towards the public have been organized.

 To date, Danone Institutes have funded more than 900 research projects.
 This represents a global budget of €16 million.
 They have set up dozens of educational programs.
 100 symposia have been launched.